rozos/Cortexsys/README.md

 Updates - October 3rd, 2016
 ---------------------
 Cortexsys 4.0 is in progress and will be a complete rewrite of Cortexsys.
 So far, graph support is progressing nicely.
-Features will be realeased as completed.
+Features will be realeased as completed, which include:
-It will add the following features:
   - (4.0) Graph based network design, layout and processing
     - Allows arbitrary network design and connectivity in both feed forward (space) and recurrent (time) networks.
 This is similar to